She Loves Biscotti

 • Sprinkle eggplant strips with salt.
 Toss together.

-• Transfer to colander set over a large bowl and let drain for about 1 hour.
+• Transfer to a colander set over a large bowl and let drain for about 1 hour.

 • In the meanwhile, whisk together equal parts of olive oil, honey and balsamic vinegar.

-• Add capers and pine nuts and set aside.
+• Add capers and pine nuts and set them aside for now.

-• Try to squeeze as much as the liquid as possible from the eggplant.
+• When the eggplant is ready, try to squeeze as much liquid as possible from it.

 • Remove cover and continue to bake for approximately 15-20 minutes.